Createdd/Writing/2018/articles/MLIntroP3.md

 ![innerProduct](../assets/mlIntro/innerProduct.png)

-By MartinThoma - Own work, CC BY 3.0, https://commons.wikimedia.org/w/index.php?curid=20159892
+By Martin Thoma - Own work, CC BY 3.0, https://commons.wikimedia.org/w/index.php?curid=20159892

 Basically the projection of vector X is multiplied by the length of parameter theta and optimized to be a maximum/minimum.
 This results in always returning a line that seems to separate 2 classes evenly.